Recovery

 - Training at 9 PM: High-intensity exercise late at night disrupts circadian rhythm.
 Move sessions earlier if possible.

-- Using pre-workouts with stimulants: Caffeine half-life is roughly 5–6 hours.
+- Using pre-workouts with stimulants: Caffeine half-life is roughly 5โ6 hours.
 An afternoon dose can still affect sleep.

 - Checking phones in bed: Blue light suppresses melatonin.
 Use night mode or better yet, keep screens out of the bedroom.

 - Ignoring rest days: Accumulated fatigue without recovery weeks leads to overtraining and insomnia.
+See our kettlebell recovery guide for structuring rest periods.

 - 10 minutes of gentle foam rolling or stretching